 Instructors will determine your attendance for all courses, including web courses, based on their criteria and will provide attendance information directly to the Office of Financial Aid.
 Once attendance has been verified, financial aid for which you are eligible will disburse.
 For classes that begin later in the semester, financial aid for those classes will disburse once the class has started and attendance has been confirmed.

 Students who withdraw or do not complete classes

 If you withdraw from all classes, stop attending all of your classes, or do not complete all modules for which you have registered, you must abide by the Return of Title IV Funds policy.
 As a result, you could owe an overpayment to a grant program, owe funds to the College, and may jeopardize eligibility for future financial aid.
 For more information regarding the Return of Title IV Funds policy, click here.

-Ohio College Opportunity Grant funds will be prorated based on any changes to tuition charges.
+The Ohio College Opportunity Grant is prorated based on any changes to tuition charges.
 Other state grant programs may also require adjustments to the award if you drop a class.

-Before withdrawing or dropping any classes that would reduce registered credit hours, you should consult with an Oserve Advocate to help determine the impact this would have on financial aid eligibility.
+Before withdrawing or dropping any classes that would reduce registered credit hours, you should consult with a Student Financial Services Advisor in the Student Service Center to help determine the impact this would have on financial aid eligibility.